 Organic and Medicinal Chemistry, Biochemistry, Structural Biology, Biochemical and Biophysical Assays, Structure-Based Molecular Design, Protein-Protein Interactions, Drug Discovery, Cancer Research.

-For the up-to-date publication list (i.e., including Early View articles) click on the ResearchGate link below under Links, or paste in your internet browser: https://www.researchgate.net/profile/Giovanna_Zinzalla
+For the up-to-date publication list (ie, including Early View articles) Click on the ResearchGate link below for Links, or paste into your internet browser: https://www.researchgate.net/profile/Giovanna_Zinzalla

-Dr Zinzalla obtained her first class honours Laurea in Chemistry (equivalent to MChem) from the University of Milan and carried out her PhD studies with Prof. Stefano Maiorana and Dr Clara Baldoli also at the University of Milan.
-Her research focused on developing new metal complex conjugates of Peptide Nucleic Acids (PNAs) as biosensors, and she investigated novel traceless linkers for solid-phase synthesis of drug-like small molecules in collaboration with GlaxoSmithKline.
+Dr. Zinzalla obtained her first class honors Laurea in Chemistry (equivalent to MChem) from the University of Milan and carried out her PhD studies with Prof. Stefano Maiorana and Dr Clara Baldoli also at the University of Milan.
+Her research focused on developing new metal complex conjugates of Peptide Nucleic Acids (PNAs) as biosensors, and she investigated novel trace-less linkers for solid-phase synthesis of drug-like small molecules in collaboration with GlaxoSmithKline.

 In 2004 she was awarded a Marie Curie EIF Individual Research Fellowship and appointed as Postdoctoral Research Assistant at the University of Cambridge with Professor Steven Ley, where she initiated a project focused on exploring the role of molecular diversity for drug discovery, with the design of natural product-like compounds as novel therapeutic agents.